 This week we are excited to share another story from a Young Debt-Free Family.
 The story below features Holly and Greg from Club Thrifty.
 Greg Johnson is a personal finance and frugal travel expert who leveraged his online business to quit his 9-5 job, spend more time with his family, and travel the world.
 With his wife Holly, Greg co-owns two websites – Club Thrifty and Travel Blue Book.
 The couple has also co-authored a book, Zero Down Your Debt: Reclaim Your Income and Build a Life You’ll Love.
+Learn how to quit your job and travel the world like Holly and Greg.

 I hope that you find this story as inspiring as I did.
 I especially enjoyed the perspective they bring from working in funeral homes for years.
 Having a front row to the deceased provides perspective on the important things in life.
 You’ll learn about how they moved out of the funeral business to building online businesses of their own.